CubePilot/cubepilot-docs/herelink/Herelink-Overview.md

 * Dual S.bus signal output for simultaneous control of autopilot and pan/tilt cameras.
 * The integrated digital transmission system can simultaneously transmit video,flight data and control.
 * Built-in Solex TX App and QGC ground station with mavlink support for Ardupilot and PX4 firmware.
-* Programable buttons and scroll wheel via Mavlink.
+* 6 customisable Mavlink buttons and Hardware scroll wheel.
 * RC gimbal control on indipendant service seperate from APP.
 * Custom channel button and PWM value assignment.